dougeby/IntuneDocs/InTuneDocs/DeployUse/create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md

 2. Choose **Policy settings** to open the **Policy settings** blade.

-3. Change the settings, and choose the **Save icon** to save your changes.
+3. Change the settings, and choose the **Save** icon to save your changes.

     ![Screenshot of the Policy settings blade showing the save menu option at the top](../media/AppManagement/AzurePortal_MAM_ChangePolicy_ChangeSettings.png)

 ## Policy settings
-To see a full list of the policy setting for iOS and Android, select one of the following:
+To see a full list of the policy settings for iOS and Android, select one of the following:

 > [!div class="op_single_selector"]
 - [iOS policies](ios-mam-policy-settings.md)